Thursday, 28 February 2013

 It looks just as good when viewed sober

 I have always liked Lichtenstein's work - possibly influenced by the fact that one of his most famous works (above) was reproduced on the wall of the students union bar at the University of Bradford in the mid seventies.
 The exhibition itself is very good and covers a wide range of styles as well as the classic comic influenced pop art.
 He was less successful (in my completely amateur opinion) is his more abstract works, although his version of Mondrian is substantially better than the original, which hangs elsewhere in Tate Modern.
-His take on cubism is also rather good, but in this case serve mainly to highlight the genius of Braque and Picasso.
+His take on cubism is also rather good, but in this case serves mainly to highlight the genius of Braque and Picasso.
 Anyway, I highly recommend the show.

 'The ring always believes the finger lives for it' - Malcom de Chazal